w3c-social/activitypump/README.md

 ## Editors

-The currently active editors of the AS2 specification(s) are:
+The currently active editors of the AP specification(s) are:

 - [Evan Prodromou](https://github.com/evanp)